 Official Socks (2008 or 2010).

-This official pack of Subbuteo socks was produced exclusively for Tesco (for Father's Day I think) in 2010, although the copyright is 2008.
+Th official pack of Subbuteo socks (on the left) was produced exclusively for Tesco (for Father's Day I think) in 2010, although the copyright is 2008.
 The pack contained five pairs of socks each with a different design.
 Most were just Subbuteo logos, but one pair did have a nice image of a diving heavyweight goalkeeper.
 It showed somebody in the design studio cared....
 Credit to my mate Kevin, who found this set in a bargain bin.
 Do any of my mates buy things for the proper price?
 Hopefully not.

 Do you have any weird and wonderful Subbuteo items that could grace this page?
 If so, then please feel free to e-mail the information to me.